davidmoten/aws-lightweight-client-java/README.md

 Maven [reports](https://davidmoten.github.io/aws-lightweight-client-java/index.html) including [javadocs](https://davidmoten.github.io/aws-lightweight-client-java/apidocs/index.html)

-For example with the 55K standalone artifact you can do:
+For example with the 55K standalone artifact you can download an object from an S3 bucket:

 ```java
 Client s3 = Client.s3()